torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _introclosure_bissbs:

-Supplementary tasks: cleanup during and after the bisection
+Complementary tasks: cleanup during and after the bisection
 -----------------------------------------------------------

 During and after following this guide you might want or need to remove some of